 Nordic and Baltic residency centres can apply for funding to invite artists from other Nordic and Baltic countries.
 The purpose of the programme is to promote mobility between the Nordic and Baltic countries.

-Residency funding is available for all areas of art and culture.
-During their residential stays, the artists must have the opportunity to focus on their work without distraction, meet other artists, and establish contacts with local practitioners of art and culture.
+Funding for artist residencies is available for all areas of art and culture.
+During their residency, the artists must have the opportunity to focus on their work without distraction, meet other artists, and establish contacts with local practitioners of art and culture.

 The application should include plans to invite at least two professional artists from two other Nordic or Baltic countries outside the one where the centre operates.
 The funding does not cover artists who live in the same country in which the residency centre is located.